Job Opening: Mitigation Specialist

 Requirements/Qualifications

-- Must be able to prepare clear, accurate, and comprehensive reports containing findings, conclusions, and/or recommendations.
+• Must be able to prepare clear, accurate and comprehensive reports containing findings, conclusions or recommendations

 How to Apply

-Complete an Application for Employment and submit the completed application along with your resume and writing sample, all in PDF format, to jobs@pdmiami.com.
+Complete an Application for Employment and submit your resume and writing sample, all in PDF format, to jobs@pdmiami.com.

 How You Will be Evaluated